YoussefMroue/Pandemic-Propagation/README.md

 ##### Navigation
 assets folder will be the rawdata csv files, datacleaning and python scripts.
 app.py launches the flask app linked to the mongodb written in python.
+/templates folder contains index.html
-static folder contains all web development files such as the index.html file, javascript scripts and css styling.
+static folder contains all web development files such as the images, javascript scripts and css styling.

 ##### Webpage
   As you open the webpage it starts off with a choropleth map in the middle with a number of cases and a number of deaths counter depending on the selection/combination of viruses chosen from the 3 buttons at the top of the page.
 To the left and right of the map you will find a line graph of both the number of confirmed cases and deaths versus time respectively.